notbowen/DrunkMaymerRewrite_v2/README.md

 2. Rerun the settings setup to change your token or channel id.

 ## 4. \[Errno 13\] Permission denied: 'settings.json'
-This means that the script was unable to read/write to the file.
+This means that the script was unable to read/write to the file due to the lack of permissions.

 ### How to fix:
 1. Right click the .exe